 Ramayana was written in the post - Buddhist period, and the people in the East and North were aware of the existence of an island called Lanka.

 Valmiki based his story on that premise.
-It was only a story. it was modelled on Homers Iddyssy when the people came to know about Greek literature after Alexander's invasion.
+It was only a story. it was modelled on Homer's Iliad and Odyssey when the people in the north of this sub-continent came to know about Greek literature after Alexander's invasion.

 Moreover, R.C.
 Majumdar himself says, in his article titled 'Evolution of Religio Philosophic Culture in India' – Page 43 – The Cultural Heritage of India, Vol. IV, The Religions, The Ramakrishna Mission, Institute of Culture as under: